firecomm/firecomm-documentation/Getting Started/intro.md

   BidiMath: BidiMathHandler,
  });
 ```
-> Note: The `Server.addService()` method also allows the mapping of middleware functions or a middleware stack of functions in the form of an `array` to be passed in order to effect `rpc` methods before the handler which should come last in the array.
+> Note: The `Server.addService()` method also allows the mapping of middleware functions or a middleware stack of functions in the form of an `array` to be passed in order to influence `rpc` methods before the handler which should come last in the array.
 For example:
 > ```javascript
 > server.addService( package.HeavyMath,   > {
 >   UnaryMath: [ UnaryMathMiddleware, UnaryMathHandler ],